African masquerade heritage

 MakishiOrigin: Zambia (Luvale, Chokwe, Luchazi, and Mbunda communities)

 Masquerades are living archives of music, movement, memory, craft, spirituality, and public life.
-Our archive gives each artwork room to be understood beyond surface beauty.
+Afrika Masq gives each figure room to be understood beyond surface beauty.

-Through researched notes and original visuals, Afrika Masq invites collectors and readers to encounter the stories behind the image before the artwork becomes an object of display.
+Through researched notes and original visuals, the project invites readers, learners, collectors, and partners to encounter the stories behind the image with care.

 Learn the story, origin, symbolism, and living context of each masquerade.